edwinb/Idris2-boot/docs/tutorial/interactive.rst

 Interactive Editing
 *******************

-[NOT UPDATED FOR IDRIS 2 YET]

 By now, we have seen several examples of how Idris’ dependent type system can give extra confidence in a function’s correctness by giving a more precise description of its intended behaviour in its *type*.
-We have also seen an example of how the type system can help with EDSL development by allowing a programmer to describe the type system of an object language.
-However, precise types give us more than verification of programs — we can also exploit types to help write programs which are *correct by construction*.
+We have also seen an example of how the type system can help with embedded DSL development by allowing a programmer to describe the type system of an object language.
+However, precise types give us more than verification of programs — we can also use the type system to help write programs which are *correct by construction*, interactively.

 The Idris REPL provides several commands for inspecting and modifying parts of programs, based on their types, such as case